eykd/plottoxml/README.md

 # Plotto

-Plotto - A new method of plot suggestion for writers of creative fiction
+Plotto—A new method of plot suggestion for writers of creative fiction

-by William Wallace Cook, 1867—1933
+by William Wallace Cook, 1867–1933

 Published 1928